 Getting started down the path to digital accessibility might feel like an overwhelming task, but it doesn’t have to be.
-With ADA requirements and WCAG 2.1, there certainly is a lot to consider, but the right partner will ensure you achieve and maintain compliance.
+With the requirements of the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guidelines (WCAG), there certainly is a lot to consider, but the right partner will ensure you achieve and maintain compliance.

-eSSENTIAL Accessibility is a pioneering provider of accessibility-as-a-service technology that leading organizations depend on to deliver web, mobile, and product experiences that comply with ADA and other legal requirements.
+Level Access is a pioneering provider of advanced technology that leading organizations depend on to deliver web, mobile, and product experiences that comply with ADA and other legal requirements.

 If you’re ready to make accessibility a priority, request a demo to see our solution in action.